kshitijl/tinyrenderer-rs/README.md

 After installing rust, do `cargo install just`.

+## Things I could implement but didn't

+1. Parallelize using `rayon` or maybe `crossbeam`.
+Figure out how to avoid a lot of contention writing to the depth buffer (and, by extension, at that location in the color buffer).
+Or maybe just parallelize over all the pixels within one triangle -- those will never contend for the color nor depth buffer because they're different pixels (thanks to Joe Ardent for this insight!).
+2. Rewrite the game logic using `hecs`.
+Or roll my own mini ECS.
+3. Keep score and health, then draw them to screen by implementing some kind of font rendering.
+Maybe Hershey fonts (thanks Dave Long for that reference!).
+4. When the player dies, show a "YOU DIED" message and restart with a new randomly generated world.
+5. When the player wins by uncovering all exhibits, show a short victory sequence.
+6. Guards should not pass through walls.
+They should pathfind instead.
+7. Play sound effects when: guards enter Alarmed mode, an exhibit is uncovered, damage is taken, we enter FPS mode.
+8. Menu for selecting difficulty level.
+9. Fix the AWFUL clipping in FPS mode when we get too close to walls.
+This probably involves clipping triangles properly against the view frustum to generate new vertices.
+10. Draw a real player character instead of just a white bouncing model.
+11. Keep the camera behind the player in topdown mode so we can always see them.
+12. Keep the player model from clipping into walls.
+13. Fix the object frustum culling: right now, an object is culled if all of its AABB corners fall outside the frustum.
+But this incorrectly culls objects that have portions visible inside the frustum, like large walls.
+Instead, we must check for view frustum instersection.

 ## show me the good stuff!
 SHOW ME the GOOOOOD stuff it makes

 Here's a teaser of the end state: